gorenje/millieons.org/w/drunken_people.md

 I'm done,
 We are done - the glass, the spirit - the relationship.

-It is over and I am not sorry about it.
-I am glad, very glad that I *have* to recognise the destructive nature that underlies you, your character and your being.
+It is over.
+I am not sorry about it.
+I am glad, very glad that I *have had* to recognise the destructive nature that underlies you, your character and your being.

 I am sorry that you only feel self-pity and have not the strength to accept those failings that make my life a misery.
 We have spoken, you have acknowledged my pain.
 Yet you persist in pouring salt into a wound that was healing.

 I cannot,
-I will not,
+I will not, and
 I shan't accept that pain - any longer.

 I will not accept apologies or excuses.
-These things do not happen because of alcohol, these things are magnified by alcohol and they are always there.
-Those issues that each one of us carry around with us, are not particular nor special nor in any way unique to you.
+These things do not happen because of alcohol, these things are magnified by alcohol.
+The rotten seeds are always there, those seeds that each one of us carry around with us.
+Your pain, issues and problems are not particular nor special nor, in any way, unique to you.

 Your problems do not make you special.